 “This was a practice that was much more prevalent in the mid last century until the 1970s,” Reddy said.

-Valentine, Reddy, and their teams investigated a new DDT deposit on the ocean floor using a combination of comprehensive two-dimensional gas chromatography (GCxGC) and oceanography work in tandem to remove DDT from the dump site and analyze the samples to better learn about the ecological impact.
+Valentine, Reddy, and their teams investigated a new DDT deposit on the ocean floor using a combination of comprehensive two-dimensional gas chromatography (GCxGC) and oceanography work in tandem to collect sediment samples from the dump site and determine the distribution of chemicals present, identify sources, and gauge potential impacts.

 Reddy used GCxGC to investigate the components and contaminants in the DDT dump site.
 He has had an extensive career studying oil spills, plastic pollution, and developing environmentally friendly materials (4).
 Reddy received his BS in Chemistry from Rhode Island College and his Ph.D. in Chemical Oceanography from the University of Rhode Island (4).
-He has investigated some of the most well-known oil spills, including the Deepwater Horizon oil spill (4).
+He has investigated some of the most well-known oil spills, including the Deepwater Horizon oil spill (4) and wrote “Science Communication in a Crisis: An Insider’s Guide”.

 Investigating oil spills and dump sites is not easy work.
 Because of the equipment needed, and where the dump sites reside, it is common that many dump sites go unnoticed for years, including the deposits Valentine and his team discovered off the Pacific Coast.

 Reddy, Valentine, and their teams used autonomous and remotely operated underwater vehicles in their investigation.
-One of them was called sentry, an autonomous underwater vehicle.
+One of them was an autonomous underwater vehicle (AUV) called sentry.

-“[Sentry] is completely autonomous,” Reddy explained to LCGC International.
+“[AUV Sentry] is completely autonomous,” Reddy explained to LCGC International.
 “It has no wire or cable.
-There's nobody on it.
+There are no humans in it.
 It's just a device that you can lower over the side on a research vessel.
 We sent it on a mission to map the bottom of the sea floor in the area in which we thought we would find this debris.”

 Reddy discussed the operation of these underwater vehicles and more in our upcoming video interview with him.
 Our video series will comprise three parts, each dedicated to discussing a different aspect to this research endeavor.
 In this video series, we will show how chromatographic techniques played a vital role in analyzing the samples, and how oceanography is helping to preserve and protect the oceans that humans and animal species rely on for survival.